code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

 <a name="GFS_Master"></a>
 ## 2.2 GFS Master

-- **Stores**
+<a name="stores"></a>
+### 2.2.a GFS Master Stores
+#### A. All meta-data
-  - All meta-data: Stores in Memory(ie RAM).
-Keeps 64bytes of meta data for each 64MB chunk.
+- Keeps 64bytes of meta data for each 64MB chunk.
   - chunk namespace(think similar to c++ namespaces), Mapping from files to chunks  //These 2 are stored persistant using [long Mutations](/System-Design/Terms)
   - Current location of each chunk's replica, access control information.
     - Chunk location is asked by gfs-master from chunkservers at startup, after that master will updates its DB since all chunkplacement is done by master with regular HeartBeat messages to chunkservers.
+#### B. Operation Logs
+- These are stored on gfs-master disk and remotely both.
+- *Purpose?*
+  - Stores time of creation of Files, chunks, their versions.
-  - All logs.
-In case master crashes this will help in recuprating master again.
+  - In case master crashes this will help in recuprating master again.
+    - We will keep **checkpoints**(Maintained as compact [B-Tree](/DS_Questions/Data_Structures/Trees/M-Ary_Trees/B+Tree/)) in log file, so that when master need to recover it does not read whole file and take lot of time.
+    - New checkpoint is created in seperate thread every minute or so for cluster containing 1-10 Million files.
+    - After new checkpoint is created, older checkpoints can be deleted, some can be kept to guard against catastrophes.

 - **Tasks Performed**
   - _1. Chunk management_
     - Garbage collection of orphaned chunks, chunkmigration between chunkservers.